yourbasic/api/README.md

 - `patch` when you make backwards-compatible bug fixes.

 The semantic versioning specification itself currently sits at version number `2.0.0`.
-This means that it broke  the fifth commandment, and that no new features or patches have been introduced since then.
+This means that it broke  The 5th Commandment, and that no new features or patches have been introduced since then.
 Even so, it's a good convention to follow.
 And, once again, the Go project gets it right.